-Supplier Diversity Pilot Program
+Supplier Diversity Program

-In 2021, we launched our Supplier Diversity Program to increase the number of diverse suppliers hired by Chesapeake and to encourage the availability of a healthy and diverse supplier base to support our business.
+Our Supplier Diversity Program works to increase the number of diverse suppliers hired by Chesapeake and to encourage the availability of a healthy and diverse supplier base to support our business.
 Aligned with our core values, this effort supports our diversity, equity and inclusion (DEI) commitment by providing opportunities for historically disadvantaged businesses to compete and secure opportunities with Chesapeake.
+We are currently tracking our supplier population according to self-reported diversity identifiers to set a baseline for progress.